Tuesday, January 26, 2021

 Greetings!

-(1) I am so happy for you, and I congratulate you that you have betrothed your daughter to Fuscus Salinator.
-He comes from a noble house, has an extremely honorable father, and an equally honorable mother; he himself is very well educated and refined, with childlike honesty, youthful affability, and the austerity of a man much older.
+I am so happy for you, and I congratulate you that you have betrothed your daughter to Fuscus Salinator.
+He comes from a noble house, has an extremely honorable father, and an equally honorable mother.
+He himself is very well educated and refined, with childlike honesty, youthful affability, and the austerity of a man much older.
 And I’m not letting my feelings for him delude me.

-(2) For I love him abundantly—as much as he deserves, based on the dignity and respect he has shown me—and nevertheless, because I love him, I might judge his character more keenly.
-And I promise you, as I have found out about him, you too will see that the son-in-law you are getting is better than you can ever hoped for.
+For I love him abundantly—as much as he deserves, based on the dignity and respect he has shown me—and nevertheless, because I love him, I might judge his character more keenly.
+And I promise you, as I have found out about him, you too will see that the son-in-law you are getting is better than you could ever have hoped for.

-(3) What else?
-Hopefully he will make you a grandfather ASAP—and make a grandkid that’s just like him, too!
-What a great time it will be, when I can take from you+r lap his kids—your grandkids—and cuddle them as if they were my very own!
+What else?
+Hopefully, he will make you a grandfather ASAP—and make a grandchild that’s just like him, too!
+What a great time it will be, when I can take from your lap his kids—your grandchildren—and cuddle them as if they were my very own!
 Take care.

 No comments: